not1336/amazon-checkout-helper/README.md

 A lightweight Chrome extension that automatically selects **your preferred shipping address and payment card** during Amazon checkout, without changing the account defaults.

-This is especially useful for **shared Prime accounts**, business + personal cards, or just cutting through Amazon’s ever-changing checkout flow.
+This is especially useful for **shared Prime accounts** or business + personal cards.

 ---